-Pocket holes provide an amazingly fast and easy way to create woodworking joints.
+Pocket holes provide a fast and easy way to create woodworking joints.
 The Kreg Foreman lets you create pocket holes SO fast.
-If you use pocket holes you should have a look at this tool.
+If you use pocket holes, you should look at this tool.

 The Kreg Foreman works with material from ½” to 1-½” thick.
-The fence is easily adjustable to allow you to get precise depth of your pocket holes.
-The Foreman is a 110-volt machine and includes really good dust collection.
-At only 20-pounds it’s very easy to move around.
+The fence is easily adjustable to get the precise depth of your pocket holes.
+The Foreman is a 110-volt machine and includes an outstanding dust collection.
+At only 20 pounds, it’s effortless to move around.

 Pocket holes tend to be a repetitive task.
-You’re most likely not making one or two, you’re making a gazillion.
+You’re probably not making one or two; you’re making a gazillion.
 Think of all the pocket holes in a kitchen full of face frames.
 The Foreman offers a couple things that simplify this.
-Markings on the table show you where to position the fence so it’s at the right spot for the thickness of material you’re using.
+Markings on the table show you where to position the fence so it’s at the right spot for the thickness of the material you’re using.
 Two spring-loaded stops on the fence allow you to repeatedly and accurately position your material.

 Going bigger or smaller?

-If you’re consistently working with thin or thick material you might want to add the Micro-Pocket Bit or Heavy-Duty Bit and guides that go with them.
-The Micro bit is 19/64” diameter and great for thin (½”) material.
-The Heavy-Duty bit is ½” diameter and is great for thicker stock.
+If you’re consistently working with thin or thick material, add the Micro-Pocket Bit or Heavy-Duty Bit and the guides that go with them.
+The Micro bit is 19/64″ in diameter and great for thin (½”) material.
+The Heavy-Duty bit is ½” in diameter and is excellent for thicker stock.

 Accurately cutting parts

 We’ve also had a close look at Kreg’s Adaptive Cutting System.
-It’s great for accurately cutting your parts to size.
+It’s excellent for accurately cutting your parts to size.

 For more information on Kreg products, visit the company’s website or call (800) 447-8638.